gianlucasullazzo/amazon_tracking_codes/README.md

 This project will retrieve Amazon tracking codes from notification email and put them into Home Assistant ```todo``` entity.

 ## Let's start
 Firts of all you need to setup the IMAP integration in Home Asisstant.
-If you are using google with 2FA, you need to setup an app password as specified [here](https://www.home-assistant.io/integrations/imap/).
+If you are using Google with 2FA, you need to setup an app password as specified [here](https://www.home-assistant.io/integrations/imap/).

 - Put your imap details, like user/password/server and port.
 - In the search box put:  ```FROM conferma-spedizione@amazon.it UnSeen UnDeleted```